telehash/telehash.github.io/channels.md

 <a name="channelid" />
 ### Channel IDs

-A Channel ID is a *positive* (unsigned) integer and is determined by the sender and then used by both sides to send/receive packets on that channel.
+A Channel ID is a *positive* integer (uint32_t) from 1 to 4,294,967,295 and is determined by the sender and then used by both sides to send/receive packets on that channel.
 In order to prevent two hashnames from picking the same `c` value they both use a simple rule when they initiate a new line: sort both hashnames alphabetically and the lower/first sorted one uses only even numbers (2 or greater), while the higher/second one uses odd numbers (1 or greater).

 When a new channel is created, the ID must be higher than the last one the initiator used, they must always increment.
 Upon receiving a new channel request, the recipient must validate that it is higher than the last active channel (note: switches must still allow for two new channel requests to arrive out of order).